databendlabs/openraft/guide/src/storage.md

 ##### `ApplyToStateMachine`
 Once a log entry is known to be committed (it has been replicated to a majority of nodes in the cluster), the leader will call this handler, and followers will eventually do the same.
 Once an entry is committed, it will never be removed or overwritten in the log.
 To implement this handler, unpack the entry or entries given in the call, and apply each respective entry, in given order, to the state machine.

 Raft, as a protocol, guarantees strict linearizability.
 Entries will never be re-applied.
-The only case where data is removed from the state machine is during some cases of snapshotting.
+The only case where data is removed from the state machine is during some cases of snapshotting where the entire state machine needs to be rebuilt.
 Read on for more details.

 ### snapshots & log compaction
 This pertains to implementing the `CreateSnapshot`, `InstallSnapshot` & `GetCurrentSnapshot`.